Set 11 | 501 - 550

 (N.) (दुस्साहसी)

-Example: The daredevil performed stunts without any fear.
+Sentence: The daredevil performed stunts without any fear.

 A large amount of information stored in a computer system